SixArm/swagger-starter/README.md

    * This directory can be anywhere; it doesn't need to be with your `swagger.json` file.

    * Browse to the URL.
-This should load the Swagger code and your Swagger file.
+This loads the Swagger code and your Swagger file.

-## YAML to JSON

-To translate Swagger YAML to Swagger JSON, you can do it any way you want:

-  * If you want a quick web tool, then try [yamltojson.com](http://yamltojson.com/)

-  * If you want a command line script, then try [yaml-to-json](https://github.com/SixArm/sixarm_unix_shell_scripts/blob/master/yaml-to-json)

-  * If you want a powerful converter, then try [Swagger Code Generator](https://github.com/swagger-api/swagger-codegen/blob/master/README.md)

 ## How this repo relates to Swagger UI